mermaidpurse/wrapsher/docs/style.md

 they will use it.

 Module documentation should be written to inform the programmer who is using and loading the module.
-Commands should be written to inform the user who is running the command to accomplish a task.
+Program documentation should be written to inform the user who is running the command to accomplish a task.